7 Questions to Answer Before Starting a New Business

-I’ve heard answers like “my lack of knowledge about this market,” “my discomfort with selling,” “that I have no investment money,” and “second-guessing myself.”
-If you are about to start a business that will require selling your ideas or a product (and most do) and this makes you uncomfortable, you have some options:
+I’ve heard answers such as “my lack of knowledge about this market,” “my discomfort with selling,” “that I have no investment money” and “second-guessing myself.”
+If selling your ideas or products makes you uncomfortable and you are about to start a business that will require you to do so, you have some options:

-Just don’t overlook this question because leaving this unaddressed will guarantee it will reappear again in the future.
-This is not as tough as going on Shark Tank, but finding the answers will take some thought and some work.
+Just don’t overlook this question.
+Leaving this unaddressed will guarantee the problem will reappear again in the future.
+This is not as tough as going on Shark Tank, but finding the answers will take some thought and work.

 Follow your dreams.
 Take risks.
 Be bold.
 But also make sure to be smart, plan and get the advice you need.
 It’s not one or the other.
 This balance of dreaming and planning is what successful business owners do.